Blog - Commercial

 It’s also necessary to consider the commute and work-life balance of your employees.

 Hiring and retaining talent is a key challenge that can make or break your business.
 So, choose a commercial office with convenient transport links.
 And, if possible, find something that fosters a healthy work-life balance with nearby amenities like cafes, bars and gyms.

 Converted terraces, 2-8 Elizabeth Street, Paddington

 Public perception may seem superficial, but when you’re in the business of attracting new clients (not to mention highly-skilled employees), it helps to project an image as an industry leader.
 That might mean having a killer view, or the universal symbol of a welcoming workspace: the ping pong table.

-Shared space is useful for start-ups and smaller businesses.
-It helps dilute costs and also provides the opportunity to collaborate with neighbouring enterprises.
-If you do opt for a shared office, it’s best to move in among businesses that are likely to complement your own.
+Co-working spaces help dilute costs and also provide businesses with the opportunity to collaborate with neighbouring enterprises.
+If you do opt for a shared commercial office, it’s best to move in among businesses that are likely to complement your own.